Women and Power: Emily Massingberd

 Whilst the story of her lecturing her tenantry on the evils of drink from a boat moored on the ice house pond may be a myth, her lifelong hatred of alcohol had effects on Gunby that survive to this day.
 The Massingberd Arms Farm started life as a pub which Emily converted into a tee-total 'Temperance House', whereupon it went bankrupt and became a farmhouse.
 In the hall her youngest daughter Diana, as zealous as her mother, but married to a soldier who liked to drink, changed the library to create a sitting room in which drink could be taken whilst preserving the tee-total purity of her drawing room.

-Visit Orchard Gallery during August and try one of the alcohol-free 'mocktails' that we hope Emily would have approved of.
+Visit Orchard Gallery during August and try one of the alcohol-free 'mocktails' that we hope Emily would have approved of in the tea-room.

 Vote for Emily!